A Brief History

 Entering the Lottery

 The DV Lottery is mostly concentrated to a little over a month (generally from early October to early November) every year.
 During this period, referred to as the DV entry or registration period, entrants from most countries around the world enter the DV process.

 The process involves accessing the official DV website and filling in an online form, which includes uploading a recently-taken digital passport size photo that should respect a number of technical specifications.
 Once the form is successfully completed, it is then submitted electronically.

 This goes on throughout the DV entry period.
 At a specified time on the final day, however, the official DV website announces the end of the entry process, and the DV form on the website automatically becomes unavailable and thus inaccessible to entrants.
 Then comes the selection.

-The first step in the selection process is the sorting of entries.
+During the selection process, entries are sorted out.
 This is where many entries get dropped.
 Entries submitted during the entry period which do not follow the rules are separated from those which respect every aspect of the DV regulations.
 Recent statistics show that about half of the entries submitted get disqualified because of violation of the rules; most surround the taking of the photo.
 Once the disqualified entries are discarded, the rest (QUALIFIED ENTRIES) undergo a random electronic selection to determine the winners, thereby ascribing to the program its lottery characteristic.